Connect with us

 When asked whether the governor had data to back up his claims, Reeves’ press secretary Shelby Wilcher said his understanding that the bills would increase health care costs is rooted in “basic economics.”

-“If the cost to the service increases, such increases (sic) will be passed along to the consumer,” she said.
+“If the cost to provide the service increases, such increases (sic) will be passed along to the consumer,” she said.
 “The bills contained numerous costly additional burdens, heavy fines, and mechanisms for forced rate increases that would all have an inflationary effect on health insurance.”

 It is unclear how the bill that would speed up the prior authorization process would increase costs.